-First Whiskey, so let’s be very clear it is a spirit that follows a basic process:
+First Whiskey, let’s be very clear, it is a spirit that follows a basic process:

 Generally, whiskey is made by